-A dock, wet gear, and a scuba room are on the first floor, along with parking space for fire engines.
-The second floor is the living space, with dorms and locker rooms, three separate smaller rooms for officers, a library, kitchen, pantry, and a day room, as well as an observation deck facing the water.
-Coordinating the overhead and elevations with the drive areas was one of the tough challenges because the heavy-duty doors and fire engines required so much space.
-But thanks to our expertise in BIM & VDC, we could address all the challenges effectively.
+A dock, wet gear, and a scuba room are on the first floor, along with parking spaces for fire engines.
+The second floor is the living space, with dorms and locker rooms, three separate smaller rooms for officers, a library, kitchen, pantry, a day room, and an observation deck facing the water.
+Coordinating the overhead and elevations with the drive areas was one of our top challenges due to the heavy-duty doors and fire engines requiring so much space.
+Thanks to our expertise in BIM & VDC, we could address all the challenges effectively.

 VEC experts worked on the San Francisco Fire Department Station No. 35 in 2020.
-The scope of our involvement in this project included lighting, power, fire alarm (FA), telecom, security, audiovisual modeling and fuel/oil/electric for one of the contractors, McMillan Electric.
-Our team provided Trimble and shop drawings for the barge (underground), first floor, second floor, and roof levels.
+The scope of our involvement in this project included lighting, power, fire alarm (FA), telecom, security, audiovisual modeling, and fuel/oil/electric for one of the contractors, McMillan Electric.
+Our team provided Trimble and shop drawings for the underground barge, first floor, second floor, and roof levels.
 Meanwhile, the shop drawings we supplied covered overhead supports, conduit routing, reflected ceiling plans, and equipment layouts.

 Using Revit, VEC specialists created all the necessary 3D models to ensure better construction coordination between the involved stakeholders, including the general contractor, Swinerton.

 Our electrical BIM & VDC services cover power, lighting, and telecom system modeling.
 Also, the VEC team created a thorough BIM Execution Plan and shared it with all stakeholders to provide them with the correct understanding and management of relevant BIM deliverables.